GHeinzelmann/BAT.py/README.md

 - Example input files for ranking different ligands

+*COMING SOON:*

+- Regular (common-core) RBFE calculations using AMBER's *pmemd.cuda* software, which will be fully integrated into the BAT workflow

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-*See also: GHOAT.py, a fully automated tool for guest-host ABFE calculations using SDR with pmemd.cuda:*
+*See also: GHOAT.py, a fully automated tool for guest-host ABFE calculations using SDR, compatible with AMBER and OpenMM:*

 https://github.com/GHeinzelmann/GHOAT.py